November 1-3, 2023

 PLEASE NOTE: Submissions that were not selected as previous winners may be resubmitted for reconsideration in the same category.

-All Professional Award Nomination Forms are due
+All Professional Award Nomination Forms are Due by Monday, July 29th, 2024.

-James E. Anderson Juvenile Justice
+James E. Anderson Juvenile Justice Youth Scholarship Award

-The James E. Anderson Juvenile Justice Youth Scholarship Award is presented to a person who is currently, or at some point in the past, involved in the Pennsylvania juvenile justice system, has demonstrated remarkable resiliency and exceptional accomplishments, and is currently attending college or post-secondary institution of higher learning, or who will be enrolled for the fall 2023 semester
+The James E. Anderson Juvenile Justice Youth Scholarship Award is presented to a person who is currently, or at some point in the past, involved in the Pennsylvania juvenile justice system, has demonstrated remarkable resiliency and exceptional accomplishments, and is currently attending college or post-secondary institution of higher learning, or who will be enrolled for the fall 2024 semester

 Youth Awards

 The JCJC will again sponsor a Youth Awards Program to honor youth selected as winners of the Creative Expression Contest and recipients of the Outstanding Achievement Award.
-This year’s theme is “Believe in My Steps for Tomorrow.”
+This year’s theme is “The Real Story: My Battle, My Strength”

 Who Can Submit Youth Award Nominations?